askvortsov1/flarum-automod/README.md

 Let's define some key terms:

 - **Criteria Group:** The set of all criteria that a user meets.
-- **Criteria (singular Criterion):** An arbitrary set of requirements.
+- **Criteria (singular Criterion):** An arbitrary set of conditions.
 Criteria are paired with triggers and actions, and are composed of:
-  - **Metrics:** A numerical requirement.
+  - **Metrics:** A numerical condition.
 For example, post count or number of likes received.
 A criterion could require a range/minimum/maximum of metrics.
-  - **Condition:** An abstract boolean requirement.
+  - **Requirement:** An abstract boolean condition.
 For example, not being suspended, or having an email that matches a certain regex.
 - **Action:** Something that happens automatically when a criteria is met or lost.
 This could include anything from adding/removing a group to sending an email to suspending a user.
 - **Triggers:** A set of events that would cause a user's criteria groups to be reevaluated.
-These are associated with metrics and conditions. `LoggedIn` is automatically a trigger for all criteria.
+These are associated with metrics and Requirements. `LoggedIn` is automatically a trigger for all criteria.

 ## Evaluation